Skip to content

 G&A Rate = $217,000 / $1,050,000 = 20.7%

-G&A rates for small GovCon firms typically fall between 10% and 25%.
+In our experience, G&A rates for small GovCon firms typically fall between 10% and 25%.
 Firms with large pass-through subcontract dollars in their cost base show lower G&A percentages because the denominator is inflated by costs that carry little G&A burden.
-Firms considering a value-added base should consult our indirect rate guide or speak with their contracting officer, because switching allocation bases mid-contract requires approval under CAS 402 (Consistency in Allocating Costs).
+Firms considering a value-added base should consult our indirect rate guide or speak with their contracting officer, because switching allocation bases mid-contract requires approval.
+For CAS-covered contractors, CAS 9904.402 mandates consistency in allocating costs incurred for the same purpose; an unapproved change triggers a CAS noncompliance finding.
+For non-CAS contractors, FAR 31.202 imposes the same consistency requirement, enforced through the contracting officer’s determination on allocability.

 Side-by-Side Comparison: Three Indirect Rate Pools